 South Park (Game Boy Color Prototype)

-About South Park (Game Boy Color Prototype)
+What is South Park (Game Boy Color Prototype)?

 South Park (Game Boy Color Prototype) is an unfinished and unreleased version of a game based on the popular animated TV series South Park.
 Unlike the officially released South Park titles on other platforms, this prototype was developed for the Game Boy Color but never saw a commercial launch.
 Details about its developer and publisher remain undocumented, and it is important to note that this version exists only as a prototype, making it a rare piece of gaming history rather than a fully polished product.